Greater Sudbury: Sports

 Entrance to the Sudbury Community Arena.
 The arena is a multi-purpose arena and the home of the OHL's Sudbury Wolves, as well as being a key venue in the television comedy series Shoresy.

 Sudbury has many trails that are used year-round, and there are approximately 200 km of non-motorized trails in the city.
 In the winter, The Sudbury Trail Plan grooms almost 1,200 km of trails for snowmobiles.
 There is 23 km of diverse hiking, biking, and jogging trails found in the Lake Laurentian Conservation Area near downtown.
 Other trails link Sudbury to areas outside of the city including the Trans Canada Trail, which passes through the city, and the Voyageur Hiking Trail.
 The city is also home to Sudbury Downs, a harness racing track located in Azilda.

 There are a number of sports teams located in the city including the Sudbury Wolves who play at the Sudbury Community Arena.
-The Wolves are an ice hockey team with the Ontario Hockey League.
+The Wolves are an ice hockey team within the Ontario Hockey League.
 The Sudbury Spartans football club have played in the Northern Football Conference since 1954.
 Laurentian University participates in the U Sports league by the Laurentian Voyageurs and the Laurentian Lady Vees.
 Cambrian College is represented in the Canadian Collegiate Athletic Association by the Cambrian Golden Shield, and Collège Boréal is represented by the Boréal Vipères.
 High school students compete in the Sudbury District Secondary School Athletic Association (SDSSAA), which is a division of Northern Ontario Secondary School Athletics (NOSSA).
-The city hosted the Pan American Junior Athletics Championships in 1980, the IAAF World Junior Championships in Athletics in 1988, the Brier: Canada's annual men's curling championships, in 1953 and 1983, the 2001 Scott Tournament of Hearts: the women's curling championship, and the 2010 Ontario Summer Games.
+The city hosted the Pan American Junior Athletics Championships in 1980, the IAAF World Junior Championships in Athletics in 1988, the Brier: Canada's annual men's curling championships in 1953 and 1983, the 2001 Scott Tournament of Hearts: the women's curling championship, and the 2010 Ontario Summer Games.

 Greater Sudbury hosts a professional basketball team, the Sudbury Five, who play at the Sudbury Community Arena.
 The Five are owned by Sudbury Wolves Sports and Entertainment and began play in the National Basketball League of Canada in November 2018.
 The Five currently play in the Basketball Super League.

 The city is also home to a semi-professional soccer team, the Sudbury Cyclones, founded in 2024.
 The men's team gained back-to-back promotions since their first season in League2 Ontario and will begin play in League1 Ontario Premier, in the third tier of the Canadian soccer pyramid, in 2026.